-- The Nebraska Environmental Partnerships program has continued to explain and provide information on the Department's environmental regulations and requirements to small communities, to help them understand and comply with those requirements.
-One project under consideration is related to energy conservation at publicly owned wastewater treatment plants.
-This initiative is being pursued in conjunction with the Nebraska Public Power District/Department of Environmental Quality Environmental Partnership - The Small Business and Public Assistance Program has devoted significant resources to the coordination of the review and response to submissions pursuant to the National Environmental Protection Act.
-The purpose of the reviews is to ensure related projects are conducted in an environmentally responsible manner. - The Community Right-to-Know program continues to work with Local Emergency Planning Committees in planning efforts as well as providing relevant information.
-The Program participated in several local emergency management agency meetings over the last year. - The Release Assessment program continues to enhance the Department's ability to respond to releases into the environment by securing equipment and coordinating and providing additional training for the Department's Immediate Response Team.
-Additionally the Release Assessment program serves as the Department's Complaint Coordinator.
-The Complaint Coordinator is implementing the first Department-wide complaint system.
-The system is designed to increase the effectiveness and bring consistency to the Department's response to complaints.
-Since the inception of the system a little over a year ago, over 600 complaints have been entered. - The Division continues to coordinate environmental partnership efforts with the Nebraska Public Power District (NPPD.)
+- A number of staff members were involved with response activities related to the summer floods.
+These activities included coordinating Department activities in the state Emergency Operations Center, conducting inspections of flood-impacted facilities, and providing flood-related advice to those impacted by or associated with flood response. - The Small Business and Public Assistance Program has devoted significant resources to the coordination of the review and response to submissions pursuant to the National Environmental Protection Act.
+The purpose of the reviews is to ensure related projects are conducted in an environmentally responsible manner.
+During FY2011, 91 notifications were received. - The Community Right-to-Know program continues to work with Local Emergency Planning Committees in planning efforts as well as providing relevant information.
+The Program participated in several local emergency management agency meetings over the last year and provided information to Emergency Managers and the Nebraska Emergency Management Agency related to facilities impacted by the Missouri river flood. - The Division continues to coordinate environmental partnership efforts with the Nebraska Public Power District (NPPD).
 The overall objective of the Partnership is to capitalize on the strengths of each organization and make strides toward a sustainable Nebraska.
-Three of the primary efforts of the Partnership have been:
+Three of the primary efforts of the Partnership have been: - Sponsorship of the "Power Summit" which brings those responsible for generation electricity together with environmental regulators for purposes of examining topics of mutual interest. - In cooperation with the United States Department of Agriculture Rural Development and the EPA AgStar Program, continuing the promotion of the capture and use of methane from concentrated animal feeding operations. - The Partnership is involved in the examination of energy conservation issues at publicly-owned treatment works.

-- Sponsorship of the "Power Summit" which brings those responsible for generation electricity together with environmental regulators for purposes of examining topics of mutual interest. - In cooperation with the United States Department of Agriculture Rural Development and the EPA AgStar Program continuing the promotion of the capture and use of methane from concentrated animal feeding operation. - The Partnership is, as mentioned above, involved in the examination of energy conservation issues at publicly owned treatment works. - The Environmental Assistance Division has provided assistance to the Waste Management Division in the conduct of the federal Brownfields program.
+- The Release Assessment program continues to enhance the Department's ability to respond to releases into the environment by securing equipment and coordinating and providing additional training for the Department's Immediate Response Team.
+Additionally the Release Assessment program serves as the Department's Complaint Coordinator.
+The Complaint Coordinator is implementing the first Department-wide notification system.
+The system is designed to increase the effectiveness and bring consistency to the Department's response to notifications and complaints. - The Environmental Assistance Division has provided assistance to the Waste Management Division in the conduct of the federal Brownfields program.
 The Brownfields program is intended to restore blighted and contaminated areas of the country to productive use.
 The Field Service and Assistance Division has been reviewing and providing comments to those organizations applying for Brownfield grants. - The Division is responsible for the Department's Quality Assurance Program.
 The function of the Quality Assurance Program is to ensure that environmental data used by the Department in regulatory and decision-making activities is properly documented and sufficiently reliable to meet Department needs.
-NDEQ is committed to ensuring that environmental data used by the Department are sufficiently precise, accurate, and complete to carry out NDEQ's responsibilities. - In FY2010, the Division has continued to provide leadership and facilitate focused improvement efforts to streamline regulatory processes, including National Pollution Discharge Elimination System permitting and Air Quality Inspections.
+NDEQ is committed to ensuring that environmental data used by the Department are sufficiently precise, accurate, and complete to carry out NDEQ's responsibilities. - In FY2011, the Division has continued to provide leadership and facilitate focused improvement efforts to streamline regulatory processes, which has included improving NDEQ's process for investigating potentially contaminated properties and working with the ethanol industry to review the compliance process.